Back to blog

 View LinkedIn

-As of the current Google Play target API policy, new apps and app updates submitted to Google Play must target Android 15, API level 35, or higher, with specific exceptions for Wear OS, Android Automotive OS, and Android TV apps.
+For Google Play submissions, new apps and updates must target Android 15, API level 35, or higher, with category-specific exceptions for Wear OS, Android Automotive OS, and Android TV.
 Existing apps also need to avoid falling behind availability requirements for users on newer Android versions.
-That makes modernization a product, QA, and release-planning job, not just a Gradle setting.
+That makes Android modernization a product and release-risk decision, not only a Gradle setting.

 Android app migration and modernization checklist showing API level audit, dependency cleanup, privacy, security, UX, performance, accessibility, and Play Store readiness